thinkcompany/think_dev-standards/development-standards/accessibility.md

 ##### Language and Localization

 Ensure the language of the page is explicitly set.
 Always declare the default language for text in the page using attributes on the html tag.
 This signals to screen-readers what language to read the document content in.
 Do not use the meta element with `http-equiv` set to Content-Language.
+If you are unable to update the language value when the language changes due to framework constraints, it is better to leave the language attribute altogether.

 ```html
 <html lang="en">